mc-ctrl/Hoyoverse-Theorycrafting-Library/Genshin_Impact/Damage_Formula_GI.md

 $$

 The [Level Multiplier](Level_Multiplier_Reaction.md) is just what we introduced in [Additive Base DMG Bouns](#additive-base-dmg-bouns).<br>
+Note: The Transformative Reaction triggered by enemy or gadget is based on environment level, not enemy's level.
+The environment level differs between areas.
+It's generally the plurality of the enemy's levels in the area.
+The grass Burning or water Electro-Charged DMG doesn't increase with World Level after World Level 4.
+World Level 4's environment level is 31 lower than Level 8.
 ### Base DMG Coefficient
 Actually, the Transformative Reaction DMG has a Base DMG Coefficient Multiplier, it's very rare.<br>
 We can only find it in Sprial Abyss, the [Floor 1 and Floor 4 Ley Line Disorder](https://genshin-impact.fandom.com/wiki/Spiral_Abyss/Floors/Abyss_Corridor).<br>